 Ann Marie Etergino, the leader and founder of The Etergino Group, provides clients with holistic wealth management solutions that help them secure the lives they wish to lead.
 Drawing on deep industry knowledge gained from 35 years in the business, she works with clients to address their most fundamental concerns and align their money with their life goals.
-She is known for the long-term, comprehensive approach she takes, and she is especially adept at handling clients’ multifaceted, complex financial needs as well as being particularly sensitive to issues women frequently face.
+She is known for the long-term, comprehensive approach she takes, and she is especially adept at handling clients’ multifaceted, complex financial needs with empathy and compassion as well as being particularly sensitive to issues women frequently face.
 (She is also a trusted advisor to foundations, endowments, and institutional clients.)

-She began her career in 1982 at Merrill Lynch.
+She began her career in 1981 at Merrill Lynch.
 She joined Tucker Anthony in 1984 and served on its board of directors from 1998 until 2001, when it was acquired by RBC.
 She holds a Certified Investment Management Analyst (CIMA) certification from Wharton, has an Accredited Investment Fiduciary (AIF) designation, and is a member of the Investment Management Consultants Association (IMCA).
 She earned her undergraduate degree from Lafayette College.